SCOTUS Reinstates Portions of Travel Ban Until They Review It

 CBS News reported about the lower courts rulings,

-The, said the ban was “rooted in religious animus” toward Muslims and pointed to Mr. Trump’s campaign promise to impose a ban on Muslims entering the country as well as tweets and remarks he has made since becoming president.
+The 4th U.S. Circuit Court of Appeals in Richmond, Virginia, said the ban was “rooted in religious animus” toward Muslims and pointed to Mr. Trump’s campaign promise to impose a ban on Muslims entering the country as well as tweets and remarks he has made since becoming president.
 The ban “stands to cause irreparable harm to individuals across this nation,” the chief judge of the circuit, Roger L. Gregory wrote.

 The ban was no different than that instituted by other Presidents in times of emergency.
 But the lower court’s blocks were a constant wall of obstruction to the Trump Administration.
 Hopefully this will keep America from becoming like Europe.